 Can explosion-proof cameras survive harsh mining conditions?

-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Yes with proper specification.
 Look for: IP67/IP68 rating, IK-rated impact protection, stainless or cast iron construction, vibration-dampened mounts, and window washing capability.
 Standard explosion-proof cameras designed for petroleum applications may not have adequate impact or vibration ratings for underground mining environments.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.